Criminal Profiling: An Introduction to Behavioral Evidence Analysis

 Overview

-• Contributing authors from law enforcement, academic, mental health and forensic science communities provide a balance perspective
+* Contributing authors represent law enforcement, academic, mental health, and forensic science communities for a balanced perspective

 Product Details